IemanHamid/IemanJekyll.github.io/aboutme.md

 subtitle: Introducing myself
 ---

-My name Ieman, and this is me trying to learn something
+My name is Ieman, and this is me trying to learn something

 - I study at ASU
 - I'm extremely loyal to my family